 RFP CRITERIA Major Category CRITERIA ELEMENTS I. PERSONNEL EXPERIENCE Depth of Resources and Personnel with Relevant Experience [see Note 1] As demonstrated by the proposer's: Qualifications and Experience of the Proposed Project Team As demonstrated by the proposer's: Experience of the project manager and superintendent working together on past projects.
 Quality of references as to the proposed project director's commitment and project leadership.
 Quality of references for the proposed team.
 Past experience of the team working together with the selected Designer and/or Program Manager (if any).
 Availability of the proposed team for this project.
 Assigned team's experience with projects of similar facility size and type.
 Assigned team's experience with effective budget control.
 II.
-FIRM EXPERIENCE Firm's General CM-R Project Experience [see Note 2] As demonstrated by the proposer's: Firm's Specific CM-R Project Experience and Statement of Why Firm Should be Selected for Project [see Note 3] As demonstrated by the proposer's: 111.
+FIRM EXPERIENCE Firm's General CM-R Project Experience [see Note 2] As demonstrated by the proposer's: Experience with preconstruction and construction services.
+Experience on State and public University projects.
+Claims record.
+Firm's Specific CM-R Project Experience and Statement of Why Firm Should be Selected for Project [see Note 3] As demonstrated by the proposer's: 111.
 MANAGEMENT PLAN [see Note 4] As demonstrated by the proposer's: Firm's demonstrated ability to solve complex project issues.
 Effectiveness of firm's cost management plan during design and construction.
 Firm's approach for managing changes within the stated cost and schedule limitations.
 Firm's approach for competitively administering and evaluating bid packages.
 Effectiveness of firm's schedule management plan during design and construction.
 Effectiveness of firm's subcontractor management plan.
 Firm's approach to implementing an effective M/WBE and Local contractor outreach program.
 Effectiveness of quality assurance program and plan.
 Effectiveness of close-out plan.

 Effectiveness of plan for administering other services identified by firm, value to project.
 Effectiveness of the site logistics plan and safety plan.
 IV.
 M/WBE PARTICIPATION AND NONDISCRIMINATION As demonstrated by the proposer's: Firm's affirmative action plan concerning its work force and procurement practices and approach for implementing on proposed project.
 Firm's record on policies of nondiscrimination on the basis of race, creed, color, sex, or national origin in its employment or procurement practices. v.
 SERVICES As demonstrated by the proposer's: Quality of firm's proposed services and how well services address proposed project needs.
-Demonstrated ability to apply in-house services to solving project issues.
-Experience in the use and application of building information modeling (BIM) systems.
 VI.
 FINANCIAL INFORMATION As demonstrated by the proposer's: • Financial stability based on its ratio of current assets to current liabilities ("Current Ratio") and other evidences given.
 VII.
 LOCATION OF FIRM'S PROPOSED OFFICE FROM PROJECT SITE As demonstrated by the proposer's: • Ability of project team to respond to project needs during preconstruction and construction.
 VIII.
 COST PROPOSAL As demonstrated by the proposer's: • Preconstruction fee schedule